tarneaux/tarneo.fr/content/uses.md

 On [my servers](https://renn.es):

-- NeoVim & Tmux just like on my PC, with a lighter config for NeoVim.
+- NeoVim & Tmux just like on my PC.
 - Linux distributions: Debian Linux, NixOS.
-- Backups: [btrbk](https://digint.ch/btrbk/), [borg](https://www.borgbackup.org/), rsync to another server.
+- Backups: [btrbk](https://digint.ch/btrbk/), [restic](https://restic.net/) to Backblaze B2, tar to refurbished LTO-5 tape, rsync to another server.

 For a few of those pieces of software, you can find my config files on [the Renn.es Gitea instance](https://git.renn.es/tarneo/.f) and on [GitHub](https://github.com/tarneaux/.f).

+Nowadays, I configure both my servers and my dotfiles with Nix: see on [Gitea](https://git.renn.es/tarneo/nix) or [GitHub](https://github.com/tarneaux/nix)

 ## Hardware